 There are so many happiness apps these days, how do you know which are the best?
-Well, below I review five of the top science-based happiness apps to reveal their strengths and weaknesses.
+Well, below I review six of the top science-based happiness apps to reveal their strengths and weaknesses.

 The best happiness apps are, first and foremost, free (at least for a trial run).
 Many also use Cognitive Behavioural Therapy (CBT) as a basis for their concept.
 While apps are indeed very different than an hour of talk therapy with a counsellor, the way that apps can work within the realm of CBT is to try to modify your thinking patterns and by helping you to change patterns of behaviour through repetition.
 This can be of help if you are trying to stop ruminating.

 There are various reasons why self-care apps can be a positive addition to your life and push you a little bit closer towards your quest to happiness.
 They're more common than you think, and people already tend to use the iPhone, an extension of themselves, as a way to learn more about and to be more in tune with their mind.

 Get appy: which happiness apps boost your well-being?